 The Chinese character for peace depicts a “roof with a woman underneath.”
 There is a lot of wisdom in it.
 Let’s take heed that one woman under one roof is peace.
 More than one woman under the same roof spells troubles.

-The extremely painful experience of grief, anxiety, and insomnia become inevitable once the truth has been faced.
+The extremely painful experience of grief, anxiety and insomnia becomes inevitable once the truth has been faced.
 Furthermore, the injured person fears that a confrontation with the unfaithful partner might drive the spouse into the arms of the new lover.

 Given these concerns, the person consciously or unconsciously chooses not to notice the affair in the hope that it will blow over and be forgotten.
 Obviously, there is ample motivation for a vulnerable person to deny what the eyes are seeing.